cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 CDAP Standalone Virtual Machine Image
 -------------------------------------

-These steps describe the CDAP Standalone Virtual Machine environment and how to set it up.
+These steps describe the CDAP Standalone Virtual Machine environment, which is pre-configured and setup so that you can be productive immediately.

 To use the **Virtual Machine image**:

-+ Download and install either `Oracle VirtualBox <https://www.virtualbox.org>`__ or `VMWare <http://www.vmware.com/products/player>`__ player to your environment.
+- Download and install either `Oracle VirtualBox <https://www.virtualbox.org>`__ or `VMWare <http://www.vmware.com/products/player>`__ player to your environment.
-+ Download the CDAP Standalone Virtual Machine (*Standalone VM*) at `<http://cask.co/downloads>`__.
+- Download the CDAP Standalone Virtual Machine (*Standalone VM*) at `<http://cask.co/downloads>`__.
-+ Import the downloaded ``.ova`` file into either the VirtualBox or VMWare Player.
+- Import the downloaded ``.ova`` file into either the VirtualBox or VMWare Player.
-+ The CDAP Standalone Virtual Machine has been configured and setup so you can be productive immediately:
+- The CDAP Standalone Virtual Machine has been setup so you can begin immediately:

   * CDAP VM is configured with 4GB Default RAM (recommended).
   * The virtual machine has Ubuntu Desktop Linux installed as the operating system.